HTML5 vs. Apps: Where The Debate Stands Now, And Why It Matters

 - Looks at the current state of the performance gap between HTML5 and native apps

-- Gets the developer’s perspective through interviews with HTML5 sceptics, early adopters, and HTML5 pioneers and advocates
+- Gets the developer’s perspective through interviews with HTML5 sceptics, early adapters, and HTML5 pioneers and advocates

 To access BI Intelligence’s full report on HTML5, sign up for a free trial subscription here.